Freshman PSAT 8/9 Exam

 With the state's decision to change the junior year assessment to the SAT, OPRFHS has adopted the PSAT 8/9 (for freshmen) and PSAT 10 (for sophomores) to create an aligned series of tests that will help prepare our students for their college admissions test.
 PSAT tests are structured in the same way and contain questions in the same content and skill areas as the SAT; the questions get more complex and address deeper knowledge and skills from PSAT 8/9 to PSAT 10 to the SAT.
 This series of tests will give parents, students, and high school staff useful information about each student’s progress toward college and career readiness.
 The District will pay the cost of the tests in freshman and sophomore year; the state pays for testing in the junior year.

-- State Sponsored testing is April 9, 2019.
-No prior registration for the test is required.
+- State Sponsored testing is April 13, 2022.
+No registration for the test is required.

-No classes will meet on October 10, 2018 and April 9, 2019, except for our TEAM program, which will meet as usual.
+No classes will meet on PSAT 8/9 dates and April 13, 2022, except for our TEAM program, which will meet as usual.
 The day will be used for school-wide testing of freshmen, sophomores, and juniors.
-Seniors will be in attendance on October 10th, they will not attend on April 9th.

 Testing will begin at 8:00 a.m.
 Students will be dismissed early from school upon the conclusion of the test.
 Most students will finish by 1:00.